fabic/fabic.github.com/notes/c++-notes.md

 published: false
 ---

 ## Articles out there

 * [2012: Why should I have written ZeroMQ in C, not C++ (part I) – Martin Sústrik](http://250bpm.com/blog:4)

+## IDEA(s)

+### Class Dummy {...} :

+Have a small CMake-based project with dummy "example" codes of interest, like connecting to databases, setting things up, etc.

+* Focus on both 1) how to configure the CMake (sub)project/s, and 2) the examples, which should be _practical_ (no "school case" foo/bar stuff).

+The idea is that it builds what it can, wits. what was found, like for ex. if `libpqxx` was found then build the PostgreSql database examples, likewise for MySql, etc.

+* Boost.log
+* PostgreSql libpqxx
+* MySql: mysql-connector-c++

 ## FYI